 *Unfortunately The Cat Lounge closed on 21 August 2018.
 Barista Cats in Auckland city is still operating.*

 New Zealand’s first cat cafe – The Cat Lounge, opened in Glenfield, Auckland in early November.
 I went along last week for a look see.
 I stepped into a smart black and white cafe with a big Thank You wall acknowledging all those who contributed to The Cat Lounge via crowd funding platform Kickstarter.

 Two glass doors separate the cat lounge from the cafe, you can take food and drink in with the cats but I chose to have coffee and … Read the rest

 The grande dame of kai (food) carts in New Zealand is The White Lady.
 Owned continuously by the Washer family since 1948, The White Lady has been serving thirsty and hungry Aucklanders 7 nights a week for more than 60 years.
 You’ll find The White Lady (mark III) doing the late shift every night on Commerce Street in the CBD.

 Food trucks are becoming popular on our city streets, especially in Auckland and a few photos are included along with the carts.
-One website that can keep you up-to-date with who … Read the rest
+Where possible links are included for the trucks and carts so you can find them on your … Read the rest

 Recently I wrote about Ngopi in Auckland, a Malaysian cafe that donates its profits to charity.
 In Wellington there is an espresso bar in a container on lower Cuba Street called Stories.
 Stories Espresso Bar was set up by youth organisation Zeal to provide employment and work experience for young baristas.

 Zeal run barista courses, but the young people who completed the training often found it difficult to get a job and gain experience.
-This is where Stories Espresso Bar steps in, young people get work experience under the tutelage of an experienced barista, … Read the rest
+This is where Stories Espresso Bar steps in, young people get work experience under the tutelage of an experienced barista, and customers get a good cup … Read the rest